Ask the Expert: Exercise Injuries

 Dr. Herbst: When people are so focused on getting a good calorie burn or losing weight, they forget that everything is not just about cardio and heavy weight lifting.
 Here are four of my tips to stay injury-free:

 • Stretch: Stretching is very important because it keeps you flexible and you need to stay flexible to avoid injuries.
-Get started with these three stretching tips.

 • Maintain a strong core: It’s easy to overlook core strength, too.
 We have to make sure the abdominal region and low back muscles are strong.
 If you have strong core muscles, you’ll have better posture which will help your body’s alignment.
 If your body is properly aligned, you’ll be prepared for any activity.
-Strengthen your core with these challenging abdominal workouts (and they’re not just crunches!).

-• Work on your balance: As we get older, our balance isn’t quite as stable, but simple core-strengthening exercises will improve function, and also prevent injuries.
+• Work on your balance: As we get older, our balance isn’t quite as stable, but simple core-strengthening exercises will improve function and also prevent injuries.

 • Vary your activities: Many runners and endurance athletes get into a groove and think their endurance workout should be their only activity.
 It’s better to try other forms of exercise so you strengthen other muscles in addition to the endurance activity.
 Biking and swimming are great options, and cross training is really important, too.